- Why Research

 Research Update: Emerging Therapies in Triple-Negative Breast Cancer

 BCRF-supported research is looking for better treatments for patients with TNBC.

-Triple negative breast cancer (TNBC) is very aggressive and fast-growing, with a worse prognosis than other types of breast cancer.
+Triple-negative breast cancer (TNBC) is very aggressive and fast-growing, with nearly no targeted therapies available today.
 TNBC represents 10 to 20 percent of diagnosed breast cancers and is more likely to affect younger people and those with a BRCA1 gene mutation.

 But that landscape is changing.
 Recent discoveries from BCRF investigators and others have provided new insights into the molecular complexity of and potential targets for TNBC therapy.
 Using complex methods of molecular analysis, researchers have identified four distinct molecular subtypes of TNBC, each with a unique biology.
 These findings open the door for more effective treatment options.
 A few promising developments are highlighted here.

 Unlike ER-positive breast cancers, which have a very good prognosis because of targeted therapies that block ER-driven growth, TNBC does not depend on estrogen or progesterone, so it is not a candidate for these therapies.
 However, there is currently a renewed interest in a different hormone driver of TNBC—the androgen receptors (AR).
 While AR is typically associated with prostate cancer, it is often present in breast cancer cells.
 Evidence from ongoing clinical trials suggests that patients with AR-positive luminal-type (LAR) TNBC may benefit from anti-androgen drugs that are used to treat prostate cancer.
 BCRF is investing $10 million as part of its Drug Research Collaborative to advance our understanding of LAR TNBC and accelerate targeted therapies to the clinic.